 Business leaders have to keep an eye on developments across various markets to stay ahead of the curve.
 Being too busy maintaining the current offering and making no time for exploring (or assigning and monitoring) product or service innovation is a massive risk for any business.

 Progress in either products/services or processes should not be allowed to just sprout and grow in any direction.
-It should be strategically driven by the business leader in a direction and at a pace that supports the financial, social and brand purpose of the business.
+It should be strategically driven by the business leader in a direction and pace that supports the financial, social and brand purpose of the business.

 Progress for the sake of it often ends up just increasing the busyness of the business leader, rather than the business they need to be working on.

 The approach to successfully on top of these elements for sustainable profitable growth is contained in the "Staying in the Helicopter®" programme.

 It is presented across the world exclusively by Juanita Vorster and Roger Harrop and has to date enabled more than 30,000 business leaders to carve paths of success in a business world that has undergone enormous change in the last decade, with lots more change predicted to come.